Skip to main content

 One key issue is that the state does not consider factors such as a district's spending history, funding history, cost per pupil, most special education costs, and transportation, nor does it accurately measure community wealth-- all impacts that, if considered, would trend positively for our district and others.
 We have asked the NJDOE to look at how many towns inaccurately report their wealth due to PILOTs and delaying property re-evaluations, and to disclose how it allocated $6.5 billion in Equalization Aid last year.
 So far there has been no reply on these important issues.
 Our most important demand is that the formula be examined and fixed openly to the public.

-Such alternative revenue barely makes a dent in the total impact over the next five years of cuts.
-TRRSD has already weathered significant aid cuts in the past four years, absorbed new special services, busing, mandated programming, and medical costs, and have still to recover from $300 million in lost ratables due to Superstorm Sandy.
-In fact, by the NJDOE’s own calculations, the schools operate at $37 million under adequacy (meaning they think we should be spending more).
+Even prior to S2, TRRSD had weathered significant aid cuts, absorbed new special services, busing, mandated programming, and medical costs, and never fully recovered from $300 million in lost ratables due to Superstorm Sandy.
+In fact, by the NJDOE’s own calculations, the district was operating at $37 million under adequacy (meaning they think we should be spending more) when S2 passed.

-In 2018-2019, 68 certificated positions were eliminated along with 55 assistant coaching positions and across the board supply cuts.
-Over the course of four more years of state aid cuts, the total loss will be over $90 million.
-The impact on staff and programs will be catastrophic and could include the elimination of over 400 positions, expanding class sizes to 30-40 students; a return to half day or the elimination of kindergarten; and getting rid of non-mandated programs and services like athletics, band, musicals, robotics, courtesy busing, and more.
+The impact on staff and programs is poised to be catastrophic if something isn't fixed as we endure the fiscal cliff this bill promised, which is here.
+This could include the elimination of over 200 more positions, expanding class sizes to 30-40 students; a return to half day or the elimination of kindergarten; and getting rid of non-mandated programs and services like athletics, band, musicals, robotics, courtesy busing, and more.

 All who live in these communities are already feeling the emotional impact of lost staff and anticipated cuts to programs.
 People are moving or looking for work elsewhere.
 Good schools are the backbone of great towns and equate to quality of life.
 Town leaders are discussing the future of local businesses and real estate.
 Dismantling our schools will destroy the towns of Beachwood, Pine Beach, South Toms River, and Toms River, towns already struggling to recover financially and from other serious challenges like addiction and unemployment.
 Other districts may have fat to cut to weather a fiscal storm, but TRRSD has always operated lean.
 No combination of cuts, savings, or other actions can make up for this loss.

-Before Bill S-2 was passed, as early as 2015, Superintendent Healy and Business Administrator Doering communicated with the Commissioner of Education and Senate leaders, met with local leaders, consulted legal counsel, and wrote and presented dozens of documents explaining the inherent flaws in the funding process.
+Before Bill S-2 was passed, as early as 2015, district leaders communicated with the Commissioner of Education and Senate leaders, met with local leaders, consulted legal counsel, and wrote and presented dozens of documents explaining the inherent flaws in the funding process.

 With the passage of S-2 and the affected districts announced in July 2018, Toms River Regional’s campaign went full throttle with press conferences, news releases, videos, and partnerships with other school districts, organizations, and legislators.
 The district co-founded SOS and joined voices and action with more than 80 other districts.
 On March 5, 2019, thousands of students, teachers, parents, administrators, and Board members, most of them from Toms River Regional, arrived in Trenton by the busload as Governor Murphy delivered his annual budget address.
 Dozens of students, teachers, and administrators followed up with testimony at Senate and Assembly budget hearings in late March, depositing over 30,000 letters from students, parents, and teachers on legislators’ desks.